 I recommend developing a powerful mix as it can cover almost all singing situations while keeping your voice safe and healthy.

-A key component of mix is controlling the shift of resonance.
+A key component of mix or blend is controlling the shift of resonance.
 This is often achieved by rounding or narrowing vowels in this area.